goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 ## Types of Transportation: Why Are They Important?

 All of these modes of transport are extremely important and play a significant role in the industry.
-However, there are many differences in terms of price, shipped commodities, transit distance, etc. While some modes may be the perfect solution to one business, they may also be absolutely useless to another business.
+However, there are many differences in terms of price, shipped commodities, transit distance, etc. While some modes may be the perfect solution to one business, they may also be useless to another business.

 ### Ocean shipping

 Ocean shipping is the most popular way of moving large volumes of goods overseas.
 Compared to air, the ocean is a much more cost-efficient option but is also a rather slow option.
 This mode of transportation works best for shippers who need to move goods on a distance longer than 400 km.
 Also, it works for oversized, hazardous, liquids, and weird-shaped freight.

-Ocean shipping is common among large and mid-sized businesses because they need global shipping on a regular basis.
+Ocean shipping is common among large and mid-sized businesses because they need to make global logistics operations more regular.
 The freight is stacked in containers that are later loaded onto the ships or barges.

 ### Air shipping

 Probably the fanciest shipping mode, air transport is a reliable and extremely quick way to ship freight.
-Obviously, extraordinary speed comes at a higher price.
+In terms of shipping, extraordinary speed comes at a higher price.
 Because of its larger cost, air transport is mostly used by bigger companies, but small businesses often use it too.

 This option is the perfect solution for retail companies and light industries.
 Essentially, there are specialized aircraft for hefty cargo but in general, planes are not developed for handling oversized freight of unusual shape.